Skip to main content

 Where the subject is taught

-The course is taught at our Newton Park campus, based in the Michael Tippett Centre, which houses a purpose-built concert hall, performance spaces, practice rooms, and recording studios.
+We’ll teach you at our Newton Park campus, in the Michael Tippett Centre, which contains a purpose-built concert hall, performance spaces, practice rooms, and recording studios.

 Music students also have access to the campus’s wider arts facilities, including numerous electronic music studios, university theatre, and industry-spec TV studio.